We believe people of all abilities deserve to experience the freedom of downhill snow sports.

 - When you arrive, you will check-in, fill out waiver forms, pay any fees if applicable, and be matched with an instructor/volunteer.

-- If you are a first time participant you will receive a screening call and go through an initial assessment during which they will ask you about your mobility level, determine range of motion, strength, flexibility, areas of weakness and endurance in order to make sure you have the most appropriate equipment.
+- If you are a first time participant you will receive a screening call or email and go through an initial assessment during which they will ask you about your mobility level, determine range of motion, strength, flexibility, areas of weakness and endurance in order to make sure you have the most appropriate equipment.

 - Instructors will set goals for your lesson that match your desires, taking into consideration his/her knowledge about the area and conditions for the day.